RUN WITH PERSEVERANCE

 “Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; but rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad with exceeding joy.”
 (1 Peter 4:12-13 NKJV)

 Christians today running the spiritual race are compassed about with a great cloud of witnesses of the victorious saints of old who had finished their race and kept the faith.
 They are cheering us on to persevere to the finished line so that we also may obtain our imperishable crowns.

-The Christian race is certainly not a smooth, easy and short race, but a rough, rugged and marathon race.
-However, the records and testimonies of the past heroes of faith offer us the encouragement, hope and strength to endure whatever trial, tribulation or persecution we may encounter on the way.
+The Christian race is certainly not a smooth, easy and short race, but a rough, rugged, marathon race.
+However, the records and testimonies of the past heroes of faith offer us the encouragement, hope, and strength to endure whatever trial, tribulation, or persecution we may encounter on the way.

-There is no adversity or adversary that we shall encounter in the race that many of the saints of old did not face and overcome.
-If they overcame by grace through faith in Christ, we also surely can overcome today (1 Cor.
+There is no adversity or adversary that we shall encounter in the race that many of the saints of old did not experience and overcome.
+If they overcame, we also surely can overcome today (1 Cor.
 10:12, 1 Pet.
 5:9, Heb.
 10:35-36).

-Like every other race, the Christian race has some spiritual rules and guidelines that we must comply with if we don’t want to be disqualified or end up running in vain.
+Like every other race, the Christian race has some spiritual rules and guidelines that we must comply with if we don’t want to be disqualified or run in vain.

 The Scripture warns that “If anyone competes in athletics, he is not crowned unless he competes according to the rules.”
 (2 Tim.
 2:5 NKJV).

 In the first part of this piece, we began to examine the God-set rules that every Christian running the race must observe and follow.

 First, God prohibits or forbids us from running the race with any size, form, or shape of weight.